 Bodies are turning up around the city, each having met a uniquely gruesome demise.
 As the investigation proceeds, evidence points to one suspect: John Kramer, the man known as Jigsaw, who has been dead for over 10 years.

-It has been over a decade since the last Jigsaw murder.
-However, after a new series of murders occurs, police find themselves chasing after what they believe to be the original Jigsaw - John Kramer.
-Could John Kramer still be alive or is there another killer out there with a different motive?Written by
+It has been over a decade since Jigsaw died.
+However, after a new series of murders occurs, police find themselves chasing after the original Jigsaw Killer - John Kramer.
+Could John Kramer still be alive or is another killer out there with a different motive?Written by

 Was this review helpful to you?

 | Report this